 Note: the Act s.
 11 (Unlicensed person involved with dangerous goods).

 [Regulation 112 amended in Gazette 16 Mar 2012 p.
-1183.]
+1183; 2 Dec 2013 p.
+5600-1.]

 113. Import/export licence authorises limited supply

 (1) The holder of an explosives import/export licence is authorised, without holding an explosives supply licence, to supply to a person outside the State any explosive that the holder exports under the licence.